-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance
+Report on Schedule of Expenditures of Federal Awards Required by Uniform Guidance

-We have audited the financial statements of the business-type activities and fiduciary activity of the Authority as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements.
-We issued our report thereon dated September 22, 2022, which contained unmodified opinions on those financial statements.
-Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
-The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.
+We have audited the financial statements of the Authority as of and for the year ended June 30, 2023, and have issued our report thereon dated September 1, 2023, which contained unmodified opinions on those financial statements.
+Our audit was performed for the purpose of forming opinions on the financial statements as a whole.
+The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Uniform Guidance and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the financial statements as a whole.